bjnord/coding_practice/advent-2022/day-20/README.md

 Apply the decryption key and mix your encrypted file ten times. *What is the sum of the three numbers that form the grove coordinates?*

+Your puzzle answer was `1595584274798`.

+### Part Two Design

+> **Spoilers ahead!**

+There is **another gotcha with problems of this type**: When you move a slot once or more around the circle, your modulo has to be **one less** because you don't count the one being moved.
+As [Reddit user Greenimba](https://www.reddit.com/user/Greenimba) says:

+> You're not looking at "elements in a list", you're looking at "_spaces between_ all the other elements in the list".
+The current element shouldn't be a part of the list of spaces, so you get n - 1 possible spaces for it to be.

+[This example](https://www.reddit.com/r/adventofcode/comments/zr29qd/2022_day_20_part_1_python_hidden_edge_case/j119tzk/) by [Reddit user 1234abcdcba4321](https://www.reddit.com/user/1234abcdcba4321) helped me figure it out, eventually.